Jobs and the Economy

 It is unquestioned that America is strongest when our middle class is thriving, and data clearly shows that the middle class thrives when unions are strong.
 It is no coincidence that the decades-long Republican war on unions has directly contributed to the ever-increasing income disparity in our country, and the systematic undermining of the middle class.
 Republicans offer many reasons for their actions, but it all comes down to one word: greed.
 This alarming concentration of wealth to the top 1% of our country also has a chilling effect on democracy.
 It allows the ultra-rich to buy elections and exert ever greater control over administrative and judicial appointments, most of which are hostile to organized labor.

-As Governor, I will support the right of unions to organize, to engage in collective bargaining, and to participate in the political process.
+I will support the right of unions to organize, to engage in collective bargaining, and to participate in the political process.
 I also recognize that as we seek to rebuild Connecticut’s economy, organized labor is a valuable partner in everything from economic growth to restructuring our existing debt.

 Protect LGBTQ Equality